jasonparrott/aggregateexposure/README.md

 10000 |	1000 | 2000 | 10000 | 18034070 | 17414787 | 10370 | 1679343.009

 ## scaling
 This has been tested across a series of VMs from 4 to 32 cores, and shows very linear performance characteristics.
+I tested each of the 4 compute sizes 4 times and took averages of the transaction rate across them.
 We see a transaction rate very stable at around 1000/ms, scaling linearly with number of cores

 | Cores | Trans   | Time | trans/time   | avg          |
 |-------|---------|------|--------------|--------------|